FAQ

 What condition is Market Value based on?

-Always VG+ (Very Good Plus).
-This is the Discogs standard for pricing and represents a well-played record with no major defects.
-If your copy is in better or worse condition, adjust accordingly — NM copies typically sell for 20–40% more than VG+, and VG copies for 20–30% less.
+Always VG+ (Very Good Plus), the Discogs standard for pricing.
+If your copy is in better or worse condition: NM copies typically sell for 20-40% more than VG+, and VG copies for 20-30% less.

 Does Market Value account for where I am in the world?

-Discogs pricing skews European — most listed prices are in EUR, and the Discogs marketplace is most active in Europe.
-If you are buying or selling in the US, Canada, Japan, or elsewhere, prices may reflect the European market more than your local one.
-WaxTracker has a currency converter built in (EUR, GBP, USD, CAD, JPY and more) — tap the currency selector next to the price mode toggle on the dashboard.
+Discogs pricing skews European.
+Most listed prices are in EUR and the marketplace is most active in Europe.
+If you buy or sell in the US, Canada, or Japan, prices may reflect the European market more than your local one.
+WaxTracker has a built-in currency converter covering EUR, GBP, USD, CAD, JPY, and more.
+Tap the currency selector next to the price mode toggle on the dashboard.

 Sales History